Freediving Clubs in Melbourne

 A friendly non-profit spearfishing club based in south-east Melbourne.

-- Activities: Social dives, monthly meetings in Keysborough
+- Activities: Social dives, monthly meetings (first Thursday of each month in Keysborough)

 What to Expect